Austria probes reports of Havana Syndrome among US diplomats in Vienna - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Journalist Denise Hurby reported from Vienna, and CNN’s Jennifer Hansler reported from Washington, DC.
+Journalist Denise Hruby reported from Vienna, and CNN’s Jennifer Hansler reported from Washington, DC.
 Barbara Starr, Katie Bo Williams and Jeremy Herb contributed to this report.

 Comments